By Mayo Clinic Staff

 - Lymph node involvement.
 Finding cancer in nearby lymph nodes at the time of your original diagnosis increases your risk of the cancer coming back.
 Women with many affected lymph nodes have a higher risk.

-- Positive or close tumor margins.
-When you have an operation to remove a breast lump, the surgeon tries to remove the cancerous lump along with a healthy margin of normal tissue.
-If the borders of the removed tumor are free of cancer when examined under a microscope, that's considered a negative margin.
-If any part of the tumor's border has cancer cells (positive margin), or the margin between the tumor and normal tissue is close, the risk of breast cancer recurrence is increased.
+If the borders are free of cancer when examined under a microscope, that's considered a negative margin.
+If any part of the border has cancer cells (positive margin), or the margin between the tumor and normal tissue is close, the risk of breast cancer recurrence is increased.

 - Younger age.
 Younger women, particularly those under age 35 at the time of their original breast cancer diagnosis, face a higher risk of recurrent breast cancer.